dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 }
 ```

 When registering dependencies, you need to register all dependencies including including any types that require the dependencies.
-Therefore, if you have a view-model that takes a dependency as a constructor parameter, you need to register the view-model along with all its dependencies.
+Therefore, if you have a view-model that takes a dependency as a constructor parameter, you need to register the view-model along with all of its dependencies.
 Similarly, if you have a view that takes a view-model dependency as a constructor parameter, you need to register the view, and the view-model along with all its dependencies.

 > [!TIP]
-> The dependency injection container is ideal for creating view-model instances.
+> A dependency injection container is ideal for creating view-model instances.
 If a view-model has dependencies, it will manage the creation and injection of any required services.
-Just ensure that you register your view models and any dependencies that they may have with the `CreateMauiApp` method in the `MauiProgram` class.
+Just ensure that you register your view-models and any dependencies that they may have in the `CreateMauiApp` method in the `MauiProgram` class.

 ### Dependency lifetime